Lendlease: Asia

-Lendlease Asia has been working on two large urban development projects, The TRX Lifestyle Quarter in Kuala Lumpur, Malaysia, and Paya Lebar Quarter in Singapore.
+Lendlease Asia has been working on two large urban development projects, The Exchange TRX (previously known as TRX Lifestyle Quarter) in Kuala Lumpur, Malaysia, and Paya Lebar Quarter in Singapore.

 Americas

-Lendlease is the largest developer of public-private defence housing in the United States.
-Lendlease Project Management & Construction (previously Bovis Lend Lease) provided construction management services for the National September 11 Memorial & Museum in New York, in addition to a number of other major public buildings throughout the U.S. A recent Public Private Partnership involved InterContinental Hotels Group and Lendlease, where they joined forces in the Privatization of Army Lodging to deliver quality hotels to United States Army Soldiers, their Families, and official guests of the United States Army.
+Lendlease Project Management & Construction (previously Bovis Lendlease) provided construction management services for the National September 11 Memorial & Museum in New York, in addition to a number of other major public buildings throughout the U.S. A Public Private Partnership involved InterContinental Hotels Group and Lendlease, where they joined forces in the Privatization of Army Lodging to deliver quality hotels to United States Army Soldiers, their Families, and official guests of the United States Army.
 This partnership created IHG Army Hotels, a division of InterContinental Hotels Group.
 Other urban regeneration projects include Southbank, an area of Chicago, IL.

-In 2012 Lendlease began construction on its first luxury home in an attempt to get into the high-end Southern California mansion market.

-Soaring Heights, at Davis-Monthan AFB, Tucson, Arizona, United States, is one of Lendlease's Public Partnerships business in the US.
-The 6 MW solar development is the largest solar powered community in the continental US, producing more than 10 million kilowatt hours of electricity, providing an estimated 75 percent of the community's energy needs.
+Soaring Heights, a 6 MW solar development at Davis-Monthan AFB, Tucson, Arizona, United States, is a large Public Partnerships business in the US.

-In the Americas, Lendlease is based on Park Avenue in New York City, United States.

 Europe

 In Europe, major urban regeneration programmes are underway in Elephant and Castle as Elephant Park, and in Stratford, London as The International Quarter London.
 Lendlease also worked as project manager on a new township at Durrat Al Bahrain on Bahrain Island.

 In Europe, Lendlease Project Management & Construction provide project management and construction services for new projects and programmes.
-In 2015 Lendlease oversaw the restoration of the encaustic tile pavements at The Houses of Parliament.
+In 2015, Lendlease oversaw the restoration of the encaustic tile pavements at The Houses of Parliament.

-Lendlease's European Regional Headquarters is in Merchant Square, London.